KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 : <b><em>Example: Stardew Valley and Celeste are classed as Indie, Horizon Forbidden West and Elden Ring are not. </em></b>

 ### J
+Jira
+: A popular project management tool usually used for sprints and issue tracking.
+Studios that use Jira usually also use Confluence.
+This term is sometimes confused with "Projet management tool" due to its overwhelming use in studios across the industry.

 ### K